 More than 10-thousand Catholic Civil Rights campaigners rallied in Belfast on Sunday afternoon (March 19) protesting against internment.

-More than 10-thousand Catholic Civil Rights campaigners rallied in Belfast on Sunday afternoon (March 19) protesting against internment.
+Background: More than 10-thousand Catholic Civil Rights campaigners rallied in Belfast on Sunday afternoon (March 19) protesting against internment.
 The march was also seen as a response to Saturday's (March 10) rally by more than 50-thousand Protestants, which aimed at warning the British Government against "unacceptable"policy changes in Northern Ireland.

 The high point of the rally--which passed off peacefully--was the hoisting of a banner said to have been made by internees and smuggled out of Long Kesh internment camp.

 Along the border with the Irish Republic groups of demonstrators who had crossed form the South were trying to fill in craters blasted out by British troops as a way of stopping groups of armed men crossing into the province.